FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 #### Attributes

--   email=\"name\@domain.tld\" (required): Email address of the maintainer.
+-   email=\"name\@domain.tld\" (required)   * Email address of the maintainer.

 An orphaned package is one with no current maintainer.
-Orphaned packages should use the following maintainer information:
+Orphaned packages should use the following maintainer information   *